-Everest Base Camp Trek distance:
+Everest Base Camp Trek distance

-Everest Base Camp Trek training:
+Everest Base Camp Trek training

 If you are planning for your Everest base camp trek then you need to prepare yourself for the adventure and for the Himalayas of Nepal.
-If you already are a long hiker and exercise on the daily basis you don’t need to worry but for those who haven’t hiked and doesn’t exercise much, you need to start exercising and should strengthen your muscle of lower body so that you can hike for a long interval of time.
-You need to prepare your mindset and you need to practice to keep up your pace without breathing heavy.
+If you already are a long hiker and exercise on the daily basis you don’t need to worry but for those who haven’t hiked and don’t exercise much, you need to start exercising and should strengthen your muscle lower body so that you can hike for a long interval of time.
+You need to prepare your mindset and you need to practice keeping up your pace without breathing heavy.
 You need to learn and exercise for maintaining your pace and hike as long as you can.
-Once you have achieved all of these then Everest base camp trek will be a lot easier for you to complete.
+Once you have achieved all of these then the Everest base camp trek will be a lot easier for you to complete.

-Everest base camp trek route:
+Everest base camp trek route

-The real starting point of Mt.
-Everest Base Camp trek is Lukla this is from where you will be hiking.
+The real starting point of the Mt.
+Everest Base Camp trek is Lukla which is from where you will be hiking.
 There will be no means of transport or anything until you reach base camp.
 Your first hike will be towards Phakding which is about 7.8 KM and is considered the easy hike in this trek.
-On the second day, you will be hiking to Namche bazar which is about 10.4 KM for which you will have to hike for about 4 – 5 hours.
-Initially, you will reach Everest Base Camp which will total out after hiking for about 67 KM in total of 9 days which includes 2 days of acclimatization.
+On the second day, you will be hiking to Namche Bazar which is about 10.4 KM for which you will have to hike for about 4 – 5 hours.
+Initially, you will reach Everest Base Camp which will total out after hiking for about 67 KM in a total of 9 days which includes 2 days of acclimatization.

-Everest Base Camp Trek Altitude:
+Everest Base Camp Trek Altitude